uperl/AnyEvent-Open3-Simple/README.md

 the process re-enters the event loop.

-You may optionally provide the full content of standard input as a string reference or list reference as the last argument.
+You may optionally provide the full content of standard input as a string reference or list reference as the last argument (or second to last if you are providing a callback below).
 If provided as a list reference, it will be joined by new lines in whatever format is native to your Perl.
 Currently on (non cygwin) Windows (Strawberry, ActiveState) this is the only